Nahta Cone: Name and etymology

-The name of the cone became official on January 2, 1980, and was adopted on the National Topographic System map 104G/7 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
-It means in the Tahltan language, referring to the last seven survivors of the Wetalth people who were outcast or exiled from the Tahltans in times past.
+Nahta Cone was officially named on January 2, 1980.
+Its name was adopted on the National Topographic System map 104G/7 after being submitted to the BC Geographical Names office by the Geological Survey of Canada.
+Nahta means in the Tahltan language, referring to the last seven survivors of the Wetalth people who were outcast or exiled from the Tahltans in times past.
 Several other features on the Arctic Lake Plateau such as Wetalth Ridge, Outcast Hill, Exile Hill and Tadekho Hill also have names with Tahltan roots that were adopted on January 2, 1980.
 In his 1992 report The Late Cenozoic Mount Edziza Volcanic Complex, British Columbia, Jack Souther gave Nahta Cone the numeronym AL-1.

 Accessibility

 Nahta Cone can be accessed via charter aircraft from Dease Lake and Tatogga Lake, the latter of which is near the community of Iskut.
 Private aircraft are prohibited from landing on the neighbouring Kitsu Plateau lava flows.
 Arctic Lake about 7 km south of Natha Cone and Little Arctic Lake about 3 km east of Nahta Cone are large enough to be used by float-equipped aircraft.
 Landing on Little Arctic Lake with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
-As of 2025, Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.
+Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.